Source-robotics/PAROL-docs/docs/page3_2.md

 In case your joint starts to slip your set screw probably slipped.
 Tighten them again and make sure you use blue threadlocker.
 To be safe after you apply do not touch the robot for 24h.
 Also make sure you place screws in the keyhole!
+Threadlocker should be applied to all metal mating surfaces. **Due the vibrations these parts will get lose screws.**